 Accreditation of the educational institution is essential.
 The American Health Informatics Management Association (AHIMA), the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM), and the American Association of Professional Coders all offer program-specific accreditation (AAPC).

-The average annual pay for a Remote Medical Coder in Arizona is $53,102 as of May 31, 2021.
+Arizona’s average annual pay for a Remote Medical Coder is $53,102 as of May 31, 2021.
 If you need a quick salary calculator, that works out to approximately $25.53 per hour.
 This works out to $1,021/week or $4,425 per month.
 The average pay for a Medical Coder varies widely (up to $20,905), implying that there may be numerous opportunities for advancement and higher pay based on skill level, location, and years of experience.

 Sign up for VIVAHR's weekly email for hiring essentials.